RGB LED Cube

 The chipKIT UNO

 The cube is controlled by a chipKIT UNO, a 32bit powerhouse which has quickly become my favorite development board.
 The board does it all, It multiplexes the cube, It uses Bit Angle Modulation to fade the colours and it generates the animations on the fly.
-I will go through some of the major parts of the code here and I will also make a reduced version of the code available (remember I want to make money eventually), don't worry what I give you for free will contain a couple of beautiful animations and give you what you need to create your own without too much trouble.
+All of the latest code (currently up to MK4) can be found on the downloads page of my site.

 RGB Cube Driver Outputs